illutic/skill_finder/src/README.md

 - Wait for http://localhost:3000 to open up in your browser (it might take a while).

-- Check if the API server is running at http://localhost:8081/api.
+- Check if the API server is running by visiting http://localhost:8081/api/user.

 ## Available Scripts